benchristel/verse/docs/docs/tutorials/beginner/index.md

 ```

 When your code looks like the example above, you should
-see the green "OK" bubble again.
-If it says "Can't run"
+see the green `LOAD` button again.
+Again, if it's yellow,
-instead, check your work for mistakes.
+check your work for mistakes.

-> If nothing you type seems to give you the "OK" at this
+> If nothing you type seems to give you the green light at
-> point, just copy-paste the example code into the editor.
+> this point, just copy-paste the example code into the
+> editor.
 >
 > If you've copy-pasted it and it *still* doesn't work,
 > please message